open-edge-insights/ts-grafana/README.md

     * Select *ca_certificate.pem* file
     * Select All CheckBoxes and Click Import Button.

-6. Once ia_grafana service is up, go to https://localhost:3000 .
+6. Once ia_grafana service is up, go to https://< host ip >:3000 .

 ## DEV MODE [To be follwed when running in DEV mode]

-6. Once ia_grafana service is up, go to http://localhost:3000 .
+6. Once ia_grafana service is up, go to http://< host ip >:3000 .

 7. Provide default username: "admin" and password: "admin".